otaheri/GrabNet/README.md

 [GrabNet](http://grab.is.tue.mpg.de) is a generative model for 3D hand grasps.
 Given a 3D object mesh, GrabNet can predict several hand grasps for it.
 GrabNet has two succesive models, CoarseNet (cVAE) and RefineNet.
-It is trained on a subset (only right hand grasps) of [GRAB](http://grab.is.tue.mpg.de) dataset.
+It is trained on a subset (right hand and object only) of [GRAB](http://grab.is.tue.mpg.de) dataset.
-For more details please refer to the [Paper](https://ps.is.mpg.de/publications/grab-2020) or the [project website](http://grab.is.tue.mpg.de).
+For more details please refer to the [Paper](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123490562.pdf) or the [project website](http://grab.is.tue.mpg.de).

 Below you can see some generated results from GrabNet: